Adelodunpeter25/deployx/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with [Click](https://click.palletsprojects.com/) for CLI framework
-- [Rich](https://rich.readthedocs.io/) for beautiful terminal output
-- [PyGithub](https://pygithub.readthedocs.io/) for GitHub API integration

 ---

-Made with ❤️ by the DeployX team
+Made with ❤️ by Adelodun Peter